 You’re hands clasp the salty railing as you peer out towards the horizon only to see darkness.
 The moon casts an eerie glow upon the sea as the sounds of waves lap against the hull as the ship cuts through the black of night.
 Suddenly, a creepy sea captain beckons you to listen to the ghostly maritime tales of the restless spirits that haunt the seas.
 Goosebumps plague your whole body and just when you think you can’t take anymore, Mickey jumps out dressed like a vampire and the real party begins.
 No, you are not lost at sea, you are celebrating at sea!
 Sailing away, only to embark on a spooky adventure filled with costume parties and festive activities.
 This is no ordinary Halloween.
-This, my friends, is how Disney does Halloween on the High Seas.
+This my friends, is a Disney Halloween Cruise, known as Halloween on the High Seas.

 At a Glance...

 So, you probably want to know when Disney Cruise Line starts their Halloween festivities.
 I mean, you can’t celebrate if you are not on board, right?
 Luckily, Disney Cruise Line does Halloween on the High Seas on all four ships: The Disney Magic, Disney Wonder, Disney Dream, and Disney Fantasy (see our Disney Fantasy post).
 Sail dates usually start in early September and run until the end of October.
 Dates vary depending on ship, sailing destination and duration.

 Here are the sail dates for 2017 Halloween on the High Seas:

 Disney Magic September 27, 2017 – October 28, 2017

 The Disney Wonder September 15, 2017 – October 27, 2017

 Disney Dream September 4, 2017 – October 30, 2017

 The Disney Fantasy September 2, 2017 – October 28, 2017